StefanoAnzolut/business-guide/source/members/adding.rst

 - Enter the domain and click **Add**

+We'll activate the domain once we've checked that it belongs to your company.
+Usually, it happens immediately.
+In some cases, we'll need to check the domain manually.
+This can take up to 48 hours.

 .. image:: adding_add.png
     :class: with-shadow

-We'll activate the domain automatically once we've checked that it belongs to your company.
-Usually, it only takes a moment.
-In some cases, it may take up to 48 hours.

-- After adding a domain, you'll see the current status next to the domain name.
+- After adding a domain, you'll see its status next to the domain name:

+•	**Activated** — your domain has been succesfully activated
+•	**Requested** — we'll check the domain manually and inform you once it's done (this can take up to 48 hours)
+•	**Declined** — the domain has been declined either because its invalid or already taken

 .. image:: adding_requested.png
     :class: with-shadow

+Questions or need a hand?
+Contact our support team at `support@skribble.com`_.

+  .. _support@skribble.com: support@skribble.com

 Adding members by e-mail